labib1910024/Agency_Minimal/README.md

-# Developer Landing Page
+# A Web Page of Agency Minimal

 A responsive and modern developer landing page built with HTML, CSS, and JavaScript.
-Ideal for showcasing software services, features, and client testimonials.
+Ideal for showcasing software services, features and client testimonials.
+It is an evaluation process task from SM Technology for the Web Developer position using HTML,CSS,JS or preferred framework (CMS) focusing on pixel-perfect implementation ,responsive behavior, clean code structure and performance optimization.
+Here is the view of webpage in two mode.
+First one is Laptop View and another one is Mobile View.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/9a714f2e-85e1-4568-83c9-d120ade88de5" alt="Desktop View" width="45%" height="370px" style="margin-right: 20px;"/>